Current Version is 2.5.0

 Soon after the release of the 2.0 module, people realized that it didn’t work so well with integrated Windows authentication.
 This arose because of replacing the Active Directory Authentication Library (ADAL) with the Microsoft Authentication Library (MSAL).
 According to the release notes, V2.3.1 includes fixes for integrated Windows authentication to make the Connect-MicrosoftTeams cmdlet work better.
 However, some reports indicate that some problems still exist when running Connect-MicrosoftTeams.
 Organizations should test their scripts to establish if connection failures still exist and report the information to Microsoft.

-Microsoft says that the errors in Set-CsUser and other cmdlets seen in V2.3.0 are fixed in V2.3.1.
+Microsoft says that the errors in Set-CsUser and other cmdlets seen in earlier versions are now addressed.

 The changes in V2.3.1 are mostly fixes and don’t stretch to much new functionality.
 Here’s what’s important: